Lectionary Bible Studies and Sermons

 The future glory.
 8:28-30

 The purpose of this short passage in chapter 8, is to underline the hope expressed in verses 17-27.
-We have a sure hope, but it is blurred by the inward struggles of life, of doubts, fears, indwelling sin, ...
-We groan within as we await the dawning of the new age.
+We have a sure hope, but it is blurred by the struggles of life, both within and without.
+So, we groan as we await the dawning of the new age.
 Paul therefore, wants to reassure his readers with the knowledge that God is a purposeful God.
 His purpose is that we be transformed into the image of his Son.
-He has elected us to his good purpose, he has determined our future, he has called us to himself, and he is glorifying us in Christ.
-Thus, although we "groan inwardly", we can be sure that all of life's circumstances will be used by God to achieve his ultimate purpose in our lives.
+He has elected us to his good purpose, he has determined our future, he has called us to himself, he has begun making us righteous by grace through faith and he has glorified us and will glorify us in Christ.
+So, we can be sure that all of life's circumstances will be used by God to achieve his ultimate purpose in our lives.

 The passage